gabormay/esp-thermometer/README.md

 The objective of this project is to create a really inexpensive internet enabled thermometer to be able to monitor a room's temperature remotely.

 # Main components
-Here what you're going to need:
+Here's what you're going to need:
 - ESP-01, a ESP8266 chip based WiFi module (others may also work with some modifications)
 - DS18S20 digital thermometer chip (or compatible)
 - 2xAA batteries or a 3V power adapter